eclipse-tractusx/traceability-foss/docs/adminguide.md

 ##### oauth2.clientId

-Client ID for OAuth2 (KeyCloak).
+Client ID for OAuth2 (Keycloak).
 Request this from your Keycloak operator.

 ##### oauth2.clientSecret